 Year One College Behavior Profile is an online program that uses the principles of brief motivational interviewing to provide first year students with individual-level data on their drinking and tips for change.
 Y1CAP helps students identify risky behavior, providing brief interventions, or referring students for professional help.
 Information about how to access Y1CAP is available from the Student Life or Residence Life offices.

-New students are provided information the Drug-Free Schools and Communities Act during new student orientation and via the college catalog.
+New students are provided information the Drug-Free Schools and Communities Act during new student orientation and via the college catalog and the drug free schools and communities act brochure.

 Residence Hall and Student Handbooks contain information about policies, protocol, and community referral information.